UKPLab/coling2018-wcs/README.md

 ## Dependencies

-The code has been tested on python 2.7.13.
+The code has been tested on python 2.7.13 (Anaconda).
 We use some 3rd party libraries, but nothing exotic:

 * pandas==0.20.3
 * scipy==1.0.0